-After the instrument containing the recital has been of record for 15 years, provided the land has been apparently conveyed to a bona fide purchaser since the date of such instrument.
+After the instrument containing the recital has been of record for 15 years, provided the real property has been apparently conveyed to a bona fide purchaser since the date of such instrument.

+(Effective May 19, 1955)

-3.13 CONVEYANCES-DEED FROM STRANGER
+3.13 CONVEYANCES - DEED FROM STRANGER

+Problem A:

-Is a cloud on the title created by a deed or encumbrance from a stranger to the record title?
+Is a cloud on title created by a deed or encumbrance from a stranger to the record title?

+Standard A:

 A stray deed or other interloping instrument does not create a cloud on the title unless its recitals or other known circumstances are sufficient to put a purchaser on inquiry.
-Other known circumstances should include the passage of time and consideration of the Ohio Marketable Title Act (R.C.
-Sec.
-5301.47 et seq.).

-The examiner must consider the possible application of the Ohio Marketable Title Act (R.C.
-Sec.
-5301.47 et seq), under which a stray deed can become the "root of title" to a competing chain of record title that is superior to the chain of transactions being searched.

-(Effective as amended May 15, 1991; originally effective May 19, 1955)

-3.14 CONVEYANCES-DEEDS SUBSEQUENT TO MORTGAGE

-Is a mortgage still considered to be an encumbrance on the title when, after the mortgage is recorded, the mortgagor conveys fee simple title of the property to the mortgagee?
+Other known circumstances should include the passage of time and consideration of the Ohio Marketable Title Act (Ohio Revised Code Sections 5301.47 to 5301.56).
+Comment A: The examining attorney must consider the possible application of the Ohio Marketable Title Act, under which a stray deed can become the "root of title" to a competing chain of record title that is superior to the chain of transactions being searched.
+(Amended May 15, 1991; originally effective May 19, 1955) 3.14 CONVEYANCES - DEEDS SUBSEQUENT TO MORTGAGE Problem A: Is a mortgage still considered to be an encumbrance on the title when, after the mortgage is recorded, the mortgagor conveys fee simple title of the real property to the mortgagee?
+Standard A:

 No, unless the mortgage or the deed conveying title to the mortgagee indicates that a merger of title will not occur.

-(Effective as amended April 27, 2018; originally effective May 19, 1955)

-3.15 QUIT CLAIM DEEDS

-Does the fact that a conveyance necessary to the chain of title, including the conveyance to the proposed grantor, is a quit claim deed impair marketability or necessitate inquiry or corrective action?
+(Amended April 27, 2018; originally effective May 19, 1955) 3.15 CONVEYANCES - QUIT CLAIM DEEDS Problem A: Does the fact that a conveyance necessary to the chain of title, including the conveyance to the proposed grantor, is a quit claim deed impair marketability or necessitate inquiry or corrective action?
+Standard A: